How to Become a UX Designer

 - Become a specialised expert within UX, like UX research or writing.
 Our suggestion would be to get the basics down first and focus on one of these later.

-Once you decided what to do it is time to get started.
+We have a great guide on the differences between UI and UX that can help you make a decision.
+Once you have decided what to do it is time to get started.
 You have to build up your profile and the easiest way to start is by increasing your knowledge of the subject matter.

 Increase your knowledge of UX theory and tools